cm64-studio/jasonjs/README.md

 # JasonJS

-Welcome to **JasonJS** — the artistic, JSON-powered UI builder for React developers.
+Welcome to **JasonJS** — the magical, JSON-powered UI builder for React developers.
 JasonJS empowers you to craft your interfaces with the precision of a seasoned artist and the ingenuity of a hacker.
 Born from the creative minds at CM64.studio, this tool is for those who see code not just as a series of instructions, but as a canvas for innovation.

 ## Introduction